The existence of a transverse universal knot: Description with graphs

 Now, to construct the graph representation of $\phi|_M: M \to N_\alpha$, we need to choose a set of generators for $\pi_1(N_\alpha - \{p_1, p_2\})$.
-Observe first that our choice of $\alpha$ satisfies that $\sigma_1$, $\alpha$ and $\sigma_2$, bound a triangular region $T \subset N_\alpha$.
-Let us take an arc $\gamma \subset T$ connecting a point $* \in \partial N_\alpha$ with the base point $\sigma_1\cup \sigma_2$.
-As $T$ is contractible, the conjugations $\sigma_1^\gamma = \gamma \cdot \sigma_1 \cdot \gamma^{-1}$ and $\sigma_1^\gamma = \gamma \cdot \sigma_1 \cdot \gamma^{-1}$ are isotopic to a pair of generators $\sigma'_1$and $\sigma'_2$ for $\pi_1(N_\alpha - \{p_1, p_2\})$.
+Observe first that our choice of $\alpha$ satisfies that $\sigma_1$, $\alpha$, and $\sigma_2$, bound a triangular region $T \subset N_\alpha$.
+Let us take an arc $\gamma \subset T$ connecting a point $* \in \partial N_\alpha$ with the base point $\sigma_1 \cap \sigma_2$.
+As $T$ is contractible, the conjugations $\sigma_1^\gamma = \gamma \cdot \sigma_1 \cdot \gamma^{-1}$ and $\sigma_2^\gamma = \gamma \cdot \sigma_2 \cdot \gamma^{-1}$ are isotopic to a pair of generators $\sigma'_1$and $\sigma'_2$ for $\pi_1(N_\alpha - \{p_1, p_2\})$.
 This immediately implies that the representation of $\phi|_M$ is equivalent to $\rho': \pi_1(N_\alpha - \{p_1, p_2\}) \to S_m$ that sends $\rho'(\sigma'_i)=\rho(\sigma_i)$ for $i=1,2$.

 Part (a) condition on the components of $\{1,2\}$-subgraph $G$ implies that $\phi$ restricted into connected components of $M$ leads to a homeomorphism or an $L_2$ branch covering of $N_\alpha$ .
-Then part (a) follows from Prop. \ref{prop:lifting-of-tk-and-degree}.
-The prove for part (b) is similar. \end{proof}
+Then part (a) follows from Proposition \ref{prop:lifting-of-tk-and-degree}.
+The proof for part (b) is similar. \end{proof}

-For the first part of the corollary, we can rephrase the condition on the $\{1.2\}$-subgraphs of $G$ by saying that every $1$-colored edge must be connected with one and only one $2$-colored edge; and in the other way around.
+For the first part of the corollary, we can rephrase the condition on the $\{1,2\}$-subgraphs of $G$ by saying that every $1$-colored edge must be connected with one and only one $2$-colored edge; and in the other way around.
 And for the second part by saying that $1$-colored edges are disjoint from $2$-colored edges.

-The fact that $\alpha$, $\sigma_1$, and $\sigma_2$ bound a region disjoint from the rest of the generators is the main reason because the $\{1.2\}$-subgraphs of $G$ represents the covering $\phi|_M:M \to N_\alpha$.
+The fact that $\alpha$, $\sigma_1$, and $\sigma_2$ bound a region disjoint from the rest of the generators is the main reason because the $\{1,2\}$-subgraphs of $G$ represents the covering $\phi|_M:M \to N_\alpha$.